Voting FAQs

 Do I need an ID to vote?

 Yes.
-Iowa voters are required to show an ID when voting in person (either absentee in person or at the polls).
+Iowa voters are required to show an ID when voting in person.

 Valid forms of identification include: